|

 "The death of Greek democracy was both a violent and a natural death in which the fatal agents were the organic disorders of the system; the sword of Macedon merely added the final blow.
 The city-state had proved incapable of solving the problems of government: it had failed to preserve order within, and defense without; despite the appeals of Gorgias, Isocrates, and Plato, for some Dorian discipline to tame Ionian freedom, it had discovered no way of reconciling local autonomy with national stability and power; and its love of liberty had seldom interfered with its passion for empire.
 The class war had become bitter beyond control, and had turned democracy into a contest in legislative looting.
 The Assembly, a noble boy in its better days, had degenerated into a mob hating all superiority, rejecting all restraint, ruthless before weakness but cringing before power, voting itself every favor, and taxing property to the point of crushing initiative, industry, and thrift.
 Philip, Alexander, and Antipater did not destroy Greek freedom; it had destroyed itself; and the order that they forged preserved for centuries longer, and disseminated through Egypt and the East, a civilization that might otherwise have died of its own tyrannous anarchy."

-The Greek civilization is not dead.
+Our Greek Heritage The Greek civilization is not dead.
 The philosophy, the art, the literature, the athletics, the architecture, the democracy, the individualism, the independence were elements that invaded the minds of politicians, scholars, artisans, writers and scientists from then until today.
 Civilizations never die.
 Their decay makes room for another, fresh and young and revitalized.
 For all of its defects, it's pitiless wars, lack or moral restraint, subjection of women, corrupt individualism, tragic failure to unite liberty with order and peace, and stagnant slavery, the Greeks were a bright morning of that Western civilization which continues to nourish our life.